syncfusion-content/uwp-docs/uwp/SfPivotClient/OLAP/Getting-Started.md

 {% endtabs %}

-## Adding Control through Code-Behind
+## Adding control through Code-Behind

 Open Visual Studio IDE and navigating to *File > New > Project > Universal > Blank APP(Universal Windows)* under Windows option inside the Visual C# Templates to create a new UWP application.